Aamna-m/aamna-m/README.md

 ✨ **What I’m up to:**
 - 📚 Studying Computer Science at UBC
-- ⚡️ Events Executive for [**UBC Bolt**](https://www.boltbootcamps.com/): A club combining business and data analytics, where I help organize case competitions and hackathons.
 - 🤖 Delving into **Machine Learning** and understanding how it powers innovation.
-- 🎨 Learning **UX Design** with **Figma** to create impactful, user-friendly experiences.

 💡 **Curiosity is my compass, and I’m eager to learn and collaborate to turn ideas into solutions.**